Bangkok's Old Soul: Temples, Canals, and the Stories That Built the City

 Thonburi: The Other Bangkok

-Before 1767, this was the capital.
-After the Burmese sacked Ayutthaya, General Taksin established his base here on the west bank.
-The kingdom lasted 15 years before Taksin was executed and the capital moved to the east bank, to Rattanakosin.
+Before 1767, Thonburi was the capital.
+After the Burmese sacked Ayutthaya, General Taksin established his base on the west bank.
+The kingdom lasted 15 years before Taksin was executed and the capital moved to Rattanakosin on the east bank.
+Thonburi never became central again.
+It remains a jumble of canals, fruit orchards, and military bases.

+The best way to see it is by longtail boat.
+Negotiate at Tha Chang pier.
+Expect to pay 1,500 to 2,000 baht for two hours.
+The boat passes Wat Arun, then cuts into the khlongs.
 The canals were Bangkok's streets until the mid-20th century.
 Floating markets served every neighborhood.
 Now most khlongs are paved over or stagnant.
 But in Thonburi, some still function.
-The Artist's House at Klong Bang Luang is a 200-year-old wooden building that now hosts puppet shows and art exhibitions.
-Shows run at 2 PM on weekends.
+The Artist's House at Klong Bang Luang is a 200-year-old wooden building that hosts puppet shows and art exhibitions.
+Shows run at 2:00 PM on weekends.
 Admission is free, donations expected.

 The Museums Nobody Visits

-For something stranger, try the Siriraj Medical Museum at the hospital of the same name.
+For something stranger, the Siriraj Medical Museum at 2 Wang Lang Road, Siriraj, Bangkok Noi, Bangkok 10700, is open Tuesday through Sunday from 10:00 AM to 4:00 PM.
+Admission is 200 baht.
 The exhibits include preserved bodies, forensic evidence from famous crimes, and parasitology specimens.
 It is not for everyone.
-Admission is 200 baht.
 Photography is prohibited.

-The Jim Thompson House near Siam Square is more conventional: the preserved home of the American who revived the Thai silk industry, then disappeared in Malaysia's Cameron Highlands in 1967.
+The Jim Thompson House, at 6 Soi Kasemsan 2, Rama I Road, Wang Mai, Pathum Wan, Bangkok 10330, is open daily from 10:00 AM to 5:00 PM.
+Admission is 200 baht.
+The guided tours are mandatory and surprisingly good.
+Thompson was the American who revived the Thai silk industry, then disappeared in Malaysia's Cameron Highlands in 1967.
 The house is a compound of six traditional Thai structures, filled with Asian art.
-The guided tours are mandatory and surprisingly good.
-Admission is 200 baht.
+His disappearance remains unsolved.

 Bangkok's Multiple Centers